-January 6 Wednesday ESIP and PEY Co-op registration begins.
-January 11 † Monday Lectures begin in S-term courses and resume in Y-term courses for A & S. January 11 † Monday Lectures begin in U of T Engineering S-term courses and resume in Y courses.
-January 18 † Monday Last day students can transfer out of Engineering Science (first-year students) to Track One (General First Year) or a Core 8 engineering program.
-January 18 † Monday Lectures begin for T-Program courses.
-January 20 † Wednesday Last day students can register for PEY Co-op and ESIP.
-January 21 † Thursday Last day students can waitlist S-term courses.
-January 24 † Sunday Last day students can add or substitute S-term courses.
-February 15 Monday Family Day holiday: University closed.
-February 15 to February 19 Monday to Friday Reading Week: No lectures, tutorials or practicals.
-February 22 † Monday Last day students can drop Y (full-year) courses without academic penalty.
+January 6 ESIP and PEY Co-op registration begins.
+January 11 Lectures begin in S-term courses and resume in Y-term courses for A & S. January 11 Lectures begin in U of T Engineering S-term courses and resume in Y courses.
+January 18 Last day students can transfer out of Engineering Science (first-year students) to Track One (General First Year) or a Core 8 engineering program.
+January 18 Lectures begin for T-Program courses.
+January 20 Last day students can register for PEY Co-op and ESIP.
+January 21 Last day students can waitlist S-term courses.
+January 24 Last day students can add or substitute S-term courses.
+February 15 Family Day holiday: University closed.
+February 15 to February 19 Reading Week: No lectures, tutorials or practicals.
+February 22 Last day students can drop Y (full-year) courses without academic penalty.
 Note: A student taking a full-year core course will not be allowed to drop this course in the Winter Term if a recalculation of their Fall Term load shows that dropping the course will reduce the F-term course load to fewer than 2.5 credits.
-March 8 † Monday Examination timetable for S- and Y-term courses posted (tentative).
-March 15 † Monday Last day students can drop S-term courses without academic penalty, including S-term courses taken in A & S. Last day students can transfer to part-time studies.
+March 8 Examination timetable for S- and Y-term courses posted (tentative).
+March 15 Last day students can drop S-term courses without academic penalty, including S-term courses taken in A & S. Last day students can transfer to part-time studies.
 Last day students can withdraw from S-term without academic penalty.
 Last day students can apply to re-enrol for the 2021 Fall term.
-April 1 Thursday End of classes for A&S S- and Y-term courses.
-April 2 Friday Good Friday holiday: University closed.
-April 5 Monday Make-up day for FAS courses April 13 to April 23 Wednesday to Friday S- and Y-term exam period for A & S courses.
-April 16 † Friday Last day of U of T Engineering lectures in S- and Y-term courses; all term work should be submitted by this date.
-April 17 to April 19 † Saturday to Monday Winter study days.
+April 1 End of classes for A&S S- and Y-term courses.
+Last day students can apply for late withdrawal without documentation (LWD) from A & S electives.
+April 2 Good Friday holiday: University closed.
+April 5 Make-up day for FAS courses

+April 13 to April 23 S- and Y-term exam period for A & S courses.
+April 16 Last day of U of T Engineering lectures in S- and Y-term courses; all term work should be submitted by this date.
+Last day students can apply for late withdrawal without documentation (LWD) from electives for U of T Engineering courses.
+April 17 to April 19 Winter study days.
 Exam Jam.
-April 20 to April 30 † Tuesday to Friday S- and Y- term exams.
+April 20 to April 30 S- and Y- term exams.
 Note: Exams for courses offered by other faculties may be held outside of this period.
-May 14 † Friday Last day students can late withdraw (LWD) from courses without documentation.
-For more information on the extended LWD deadline for the Winter term, visit the Engineering Undergraduate 2020 Fall Term & 2021 Winter Term FAQs.
-May 15 Saturday Application deadline for transfers between engineering programs.
+May 14† Last day students can late withdraw (LWD) from courses without documentation.
+For more information on the extended LWD deadline for the Winter term, visit the Engineering Undergraduate 20201 Fall Term & 2021 Winter Term FAQ s.
+May 15 Application deadline for transfers between engineering programs.